Azdaroth/Azdaroth.github.io/source/_posts/2013-10-06-structuring-rails-applications.markdown

 end
 ```

-Before each section I had to insert header with nested icon and some text, so instead of writing the same thing several times, I extracted it to a helper, which is much cleaner.
+<p>Before each section I had to insert header with nested icon and some text, so instead of writing the same thing several times, I extracted it to a helper, which is much cleaner.
 It doesn't belong to any model, so helper is a good place to put this kind of code.
-If you use Boostrap a lot, you may consider writing modal_activator method:
+If you use Boostrap a lot, you may consider writing <code>modal_activator</code> method:</p>

 ```ruby
 def modal_activator(text, path, options)